CSC207-2022F-UofT/course-project-smmmack/README.md

-# Project Template

-This is a template repository for CSC 207 projects.
-This repository contains starter code for a gradle project.
-It also contains workflow documents that give instructions on how to manage your Github repository and how to use Github Projects for efficient collaboration.

-## Checklist For Your Project
+# UofTorontopoly Monopoly Game

+Are you a monopoly lover?
+Or maybe it is your first time playing Monopoly?
+Then that is one of the most exciting versions of Monopoly that you will ever play: University of Toronto themed Monopoly game!
+That is exactly the right game for you if you are a current UofT student, or maybe an alumni, or a professor at UofT, or a future student that is planning to apply to UofT.
+This Monopoly game is based on all of the locations that you might be familiar with on the UofT campus.
+Enjoy the game, refresh your memories of UofT while playing, and buy all your best study locations of UofT on the UofTorontopoly game!

+## Things to Remember Before Starting to Play:
-- [ ] Verify the correct settings for your project repository
+- [ ] Verify that you are playing between 2-8 players.
-- [ ] Set up Github Projects
+- [ ] Please create a username for each player.
+- [ ] All the players will be initiated with a fixed amount of Monopoly cash at the start of the game.
+- [ ] Each player will have consecutive turns, set at the start of the game.
-- [ ] Create the implementation plan using issues and Github Projects
+- [ ] For the rest of the game rules and how to play, please refer to the UofTorontopoly Manual below.
-- [ ] Create deveopment branches for your features
-- [ ] Use pull requests to merge finished features into main branch
-- [ ] Conduct code reviews
+- [ ] HOW TO SEE THE GAME SCREEN.

-**If your team has trouble with any of these steps, please ask on Piazza.
-For example, with how GitHub Classroom works, your team *may* not have permissions to do some of the first few steps, in which case we'll post alternative instructions as needed.**
+**If you have any questions about starting the game, please refer to the 'UofTorontopoly Manual' below for help.**

-## Workflow Documents
+## UofTorontopoly Manual

 * Github Workflow: Please refer to the workflow that was introduced in the first lab.
 You should follow this when working on your code.
 The following document provides additional details too.